epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 ### Grinding
 Grinding will save you from having to fight annoying monsters in the hunting grounds.
 The Epsilion Trainer checks your health before searching for an enemy, choosing a random direction to attack and block, using combat tricks and collecting the reward.
-Sometimes you just need to take your character to repair_call equipment and open chests.
+Sometimes you just need to take your character to repair_start equipment and open chests.

 Just get your character to the right location, equip PVE and run the Epsilion Trainer with `grind`.